 (4) The application of the company or other body corporate shall contain all the particulars required therein, shall be lodged with the Registrar and shall be accompanied by the registration fee prescribed in the Third Appendix.

-[(5) repealed]
+[(5) deleted]

 (6) Where an application for registration under this rule is granted, a certificate of registration shall be issued to the applicant in the Form No. 3 in the Second Appendix upon payment to the Registrar of the certificate fee prescribed in the Third Appendix.